 Following the judging, an informal networking event gives participants a chance to celebrate the excitement of the day and the opportunity to further discuss ideas with the industry partners and judges.
-To see a draft agenda click here.
+To see a draft agenda and sample problems, click here.

 HOW DO I APPLY?

-Complete the short application.
+Complete the short application here by October 11th.
 In addition to some basic information that will help us create strong-multidisciplinary teams, you’ll also be given the opportunity to list other applicants who you wish to potentially have added to your team.
 For questions, email firstname.lastname@example.org.